bailey27/cppcryptfs/README.md

 For remote filesystems, good values to try are "Dokany default (5)" for per-filesystem threads and 64KB for I/O buffer size.

-The default is the original 4KB size.
-When this size is used, the code paths are almost exactly the same as they were before the I/O buffer size setting was added.

 **Cache time to live**